Dub1n/dss/meta/tasks/dss_repo_phase1.md

 To ensure efficient implementation, these tasks should be approached in the following order:

-1. First, complete [Task 1 (Create INDEX.md Template)](#1-create-an-indexmd-template-file-not-started) as it's the simplest and provides immediate value
+1. ✅ First, complete [Task 1 (Create INDEX.md Template)](#1-create-an-indexmd-template-file-completed) as it's the simplest and provides immediate value
-2. Next, tackle [Task 2 (Naming Conventions)](#2-establish-llm-optimized-naming-conventions-not-started) as it informs all subsequent development
+2. ✅ Next, tackle [Task 2 (Naming Conventions)](#2-establish-llm-optimized-naming-conventions-completed) as it informs all subsequent development
-3. Then implement [Task 4 (Front-matter Validation)](#4-build-front-matter-validation--auto-correction-not-started) as it's foundational for other functionality
+3. Next implement [Task 4 (Front-matter Validation)](#4-build-front-matter-validation--auto-correction-not-started) as it's foundational for other functionality
 4. Follow with [Task 3 (Dynamic INDEX.md Generation)](#3-develop-dynamic-indexmd-generation-script-deferred) which builds on the previous tasks
 5. Next, develop [Task 5 (Template Customization)](#5-create-template-customization-framework-not-started) which is more complex but highly valuable
 6. Finally, implement [Task 6 (Integration Testing)](#6-develop-integration-testing-suite-blocked) to ensure quality of all previous work